 Buying Inexpensive Reusable Party Dining Ware

 Some people are uncomfortable using their household plates and utensils in this manner.
-Maybe their dishes are more fragile, they’re sentimental or maybe a little expensive.
+Maybe their dishes are more fragile, they’re sentimental or perhaps a little more expensive.
 There’s an easy fix for that too.

-I’ve read that many people like to go to thrift stores and buy lightweight plates and flatware specifically for use at their parties.
+You can go to thrift stores and buy lightweight plates and flatware specifically for use at your parties.

-The benefit is that you stand less chance with breaking your own plates or losing your own flatware.
+The benefit is that you stand less chance of breaking your own plates or losing your own flatware.
 Those dishes are simply washed and stored in tubs along with other party items to be used again next time.

 It’s still a good, green, more eco-friendly option than purchasing disposable dining items just to throw them away and buy them again & again.

-Plus if you’re Buying Those Things Used at a charitable thrift store, pat yourself on the back.
+Plus if you’re Buying Things Used at a charitable thrift store, pat yourself on the back.
 You’ve made double use out of your money since your purchase also helps fund a charitable cause you believe in.

 For me, I just use my plain ole everyday plates.
 They’re *Corelle Plates and they’re dang near indestructible.

 Heck some of my plates were given to me as gifts at my high school graduation.
 (Let’s just say that was a looooong time ago!)
-And they’ve survived heavy use while raising all four kids too.
+And they’ve survived heavy use while raising all four of our kids too.

 Eco-Friendly Disposable Plates/Flatware Option

-Occasionally though I’ll have need for more plates than I own, additional plates for desserts for instance.
+Occasionally for a larger party I’ll have need for more plates than I own, additional plates for desserts for instance.
 In this case my baby sis always brings heavy *Non-Coated Paper Plates.

-When I’m cleaning kitchen I’ll make sure my metal flatware is put in a tub of soapy water in the sink.
-Then I’ll toss any used paper plates along with any uneaten food into a properly labeled ‘compostable materials’ bucket that I’ve sat out for this gathering.
+When I’m cleaning kitchen I’ll make sure all my metal flatware is put in a tub of soapy water in the sink.
+Then I’ll toss any used compostable paper plates along with any uneaten food into a properly labeled ‘compostable materials’ bucket that I’ve sat out for this gathering.